 What is paid SEO?why is seo important

 Paid SEO, on the other hand, involves investing media spend in advertising to compete with other websites at the top of search engines.
-These are typically labelled as “sponsored” or “ad” on search engines.
-And paid SEO works on a cost per click (CPC) basis.
+These are typically labelled as “sponsored” or “ad” on search engines, and paid SEO works on a cost per click (CPC) basis.

 For example, if you run a fish and chips shop in Coventry, you could pay to ensure your website appears when someone searches for “best fish and chips Coventry” or “traditional fish and chips takeaway”.
 Paid SEO allows you to quickly reach potential customers who are actively searching for classic British meals like the ones you serve.
 The higher you bid and allocate budget the better chance you have of showing over your competitors.